Skip to main content

 • The Corcoran name functions as a marketing asset in markets where the brand carries strong recognition

-LPT’s technology advantage is in its cloud-native infrastructure and the predictable, low-cost access it provides to every agent.
-Corcoran’s technology advantage is its brand-integrated marketing network in the markets it serves.
-These are meaningfully different value propositions depending on where you work.
+LPT’s technology emphasis is its cloud-native infrastructure and the predictable, low-cost access it provides to every agent.
+Corcoran’s technology emphasis is its brand-integrated marketing network in the markets it serves.
+These are meaningfully different value propositions depending on where an agent works.

 Culture and Work Environment